 Bedtime Routine for Different Types

-Once you have determined what time the kids need to get up in the morning and how much sleep they need it is easy to set up the bedtime for each child.
+Once you have determined your child’s temperament type what time the kids need to get up in the morning and how much sleep they need it is easier to set up the bedtime and routine for each child.

 Of course, when setting up the bed time you will take into consideration the whole family and the mom’s need for some alone time before going to bed.